Chapter and Verse (Funeral for a Friend album)

-Chapter and Verse is the seventh and final full-length album by British post-hardcore band Funeral for a Friend, released on 19 January 2015.
+Chapter and Verse is the seventh full-length album by British post-hardcore band Funeral for a Friend, released on 19 January 2015.
 This is the first album released by Funeral for a Friend since 2007's Tales Don't Tell Themselves not to be produced by Romesh Dodangoda, who had produced the band's last three albums starting with 2008's Memory and Humanity.

 Release and promotion

 On their 2014 tour, Funeral for a Friend incorporated the song "1%" into their set list.
 The band then debuted the first single from the album, "You've Got a Bad Case of the Religions", on the Rock Show on BBC Radio 1 on 28 September 2014.
 They announced the title of the album, as well as its release date and a 2015 tour in support of the album the next day.

-Chapter and Verse would become the band's final album, as they confirmed on 14 September 2015 that they would be breaking up following a final tour in 2016.
+Chapter and Verse would become the band's final album during their initial run as a band, as they confirmed on 14 September 2015 that they would be breaking up following a final tour in 2016.
+However, following a string of reunion shows between 2019 and 2023, it was announced that the band would be writing new music, albeit without vocalist Matthew Davies-Kreye who decided to part ways with the band.